Smoke Detector Frequently Asked Questions

 What should I do if I have a “hard wired” smoke detector?

-Smoke detectors are considered to be “hard wired” of they are connected to the household electrical system.
+Smoke detectors are considered to be “hard wired” if they are connected to the household electrical system.
 These detectors may or may not have battery backup.
 These types of smoke detectors should be tested at least once a month.
-Notify your Home Security Monitoring Service before testing if your “hard wired” smoke detector is connected to your home security system.
+Notify your home decurity monitoring service before testing if your “hard wired” smoke detector is connected to your home security system.

 If a “hard wired” smoke detector needs to be replaced, homeowners should contact a licensed electrician as the Bedford Fire Department does not handle changing out these types of detectors.